isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Required evaluation can be used to express complex dependencies like subnet membership.
-It can also be used to reverse the precedence; if an option-data is set in a subnet it takes precedence over an option-data in a class.
-When option-data is moved to a required class and required in the subnet, a class evaluated earlier may take precedence.
+It can also be used to reverse the precedence; if an option-data is set in a subnet, it takes precedence over an option-data in a class.
+If the option-data is moved to a required class and required in the subnet, a class evaluated earlier may take precedence.